Last revised on September 5, 2022.

 We were pretty beat when we got to Waweig.
 The plan was to go up the Wabinosh River into Nameiben Lake and then work our way back the next day to Mattice Lake.
 We liked the completeness of paddling up to the dock that we had taken off from in that De Havilland Beaver twelve days previously…

-It was raining gently as we paddled to the continuation of the Wabinosh River which would take us up into Nameiben Lake.
+It was raining gently as we paddled to the continuation of the Wabinosh River, which would take us up into Nameiben Lake.
 We had already agreed that we would be doing no more portages that day.
 So we didn’t even bother looking for a possible portage trail on either side of the Wabinosh.

-But lining – somehow that was different!
+But lining – somehow, that was different!

-We started our way up the rock-strewn and shallow section of river.
+We started our way up the rock-strewn and shallow section of the river.
 The steepish banks on either side meant we would be walking the canoe up in the middle of the river.
 Once or twice we lost our footing on the wet rocks as the rain came down.
 Perhaps at the start of another day with the sun shining overhead, we would have persisted.
 Long story short – one of us finally said – “Enough already!
 Let’s pull the plug on this adventure!” or words to that effect.

-As so we retreated back down to Waweig Lake and paddled along the west shore to the north end.
+And so we retreated back down to Waweig Lake and paddled along the west shore to the north end.
 There is a public camping area and boat launch there.
 (The area is no longer maintained if the demolished outhouse is any indication.)
 We found a sheltered spot and made ourselves at home for the night.